Unbiased approximation of posteriors via coupled particle Markov chain Monte Carlo: Coupled particle MCMC

 The unbiasedness of the estimator $\hat{h}_k$ in \eqref{eq:unbiased_simple} enables embarrassingly parallel computation for independent estimates.
 Consider $R$ independent runs of Algorithm~\ref{alg:cmcmc} resulting in $R$ independent copies of the estimator denoted by $\hat{h}_k^r$, $r=1,\dots,R$.
 Then, $R^{-1} \sum_r^R \hat{h}_k^r$ is an unbiased estimator of $\pi(h)$.
 Its variance decreases linearly in $R$ and can be estimated by its empirical variance.
 Moreover, the unbiasedness and independence of the $R$ estimators enables the construction of confidence intervals for $\pi(h)$ which are exact as $R\to\infty$ per the central limit theorem.

-\citet[Section~4]{Jacob2020} provide improvements to the unbiased estimator $\hat{h}_k$ in \eqref{eq:unbiased_simple} that reduce its variance for each run of Algorithm~\ref{alg:cmcmc}.
+In the context of particle filtering, \citet[Section~4]{Jacob2020} provide improvements to the unbiased estimator $\hat{h}_k$ in \eqref{eq:unbiased_simple} that reduce its variance for each run of Algorithm~\ref{alg:cmcmc}.
+We apply these improvements to our setting for general posterior computation.
 Firstly, one can average over different $k$ since $\hat{h}_k$ is unbiased for any $k\geq 1$.
 For any positive integers $k$ and $l$ with $k\leq l$, this results in the unbiased estimator

-where the penultimate term is an ergodic average and the last term is a bias correction.
-The ergodic average $(l-k+1)^{-1} \sum_{t=k}^l h\{x(t)\}$ discards the first $k-1$ steps in the chain $\{x(t)\}_{t=1}^T$ as burn-in iterations and uses $l-k+1$ recorded iterations.
+where the penultimate quantity is an ergodic average and the last quantity is a bias correction term.
+The ergodic average term $(l-k+1)^{-1} \sum_{t=k}^l h\{x(t)\}$ discards the first $k-1$ steps in the chain $\{x(t)\}_{t=1}^T$ as burn-in iterations and uses $l-k+1$ recorded iterations.

-As $k$ increases, the variance of the bias correction, the last term in \eqref{eq:unbiased}, decreases.
-Moreover, the bias correction equals zero for $k\geq \tau - 1$.
+As $k$ increases, the variance of the bias correction decreases, and the bias correction equals zero for $k\geq \tau - 1$.
 Nonetheless, it is suboptimal to set $k$ very large as that increases the variance of the ergodic average similar to when discarding too many iterations as burn-in in MCMC.
 One can pick $k$ as a high percentile of the empirical distribution of the meeting time $\tau$ from multiple runs of Algorithm~\ref{alg:cmcmc}.
-Alternatively, the empirical variance of $\bar{h}_k^l$ can be minimized via a grid search over $k$ \citep[Appendix~B.2]{Middleton2019}, at the price of losing the unbiasedness of $\bar{h}_k^l$.
-The parameter $l$ can be set to a large value within computational constraints as a larger $l$ reduces the variance of the unbiased estimator in \eqref{eq:unbiased}.
+Alternatively, the empirical variance of $\bar{h}_k^l$ can be minimized via grid search over $k$ \citep[Appendix~B.2]{Middleton2019}, at the price of losing the unbiasedness of $\bar{h}_k^l$.
+Parameter $l$ can be set to a large value within computational constraints as a larger $l$ reduces the variance of the unbiased estimator in~\eqref{eq:unbiased}.